isinghrana/ai-starterkit-mymeds/chapter2/Readme.md

 ### Resource Group Detail Page
 As explained before Resource Group is a logical container for resources, it provides an easy way to organize and find resources related to a particular project and in this case related to the starter kit.
 In the subsequent chapters, the resources created here will need to be looked up and following are the instructions on how to go to the Resource Group detail page which is one method of looking up previously created resource (subsequent chapter do refer to this section when there is a need to find a resource).

-1. Expand the menu on the Azure Portal by clicking menu icon on top left corner and then click *Resource Groups*.
+1. Expand the menu on the Azure Portal by clicking menu icon on top left corner and then click *Resource Groups*, list of all resource groups is displayed.

 <img src="./images/ResourceGroupsMenu.GIF" alt="Resource Groups Menu" width="80%" height="80%"/>

-2. List of all Resource Groups is displayed.

-3. Click the Resource Group used for this starter kit (created in Task 1 above) and list of all the resources related to the starter kit are displayed.
+2. Click the Resource Group used for this starter kit (created in Task 1 above) and list of all the resources related to the starter kit are displayed.

 <img src="./images/ResourceGroupResources.GIF" alt="Resource Group Resources" width="80%" height="80%"/>

 ***